 Reusing or recycling household items

 There are a number of ways you can reuse or recycle your household items:

 - York Freecycle - this group is open to all residents of York who want to offer an item for free rather than throw it away

-- British Heart Foundation - collects furniture and electrical items for free
+- British Heart Foundation - they collect furniture and electrical items for free